Stevinson/tech-book/book/python/python.md

 ## Class Methods

 The `classmethod` decorator means that the class receives the class as implicit first argument (just like an instance method receives an instance).
 It differs from a `@staticmethod` in that whilst it is bound to the class and not the object, it cannot access or modify the class state (e.g. a class variable that is applicable to all instances),

+## OOP

+* `self` is used for the first argument to instance methods whilst `cls` is used for the first argument to class methods.

+---

+## Imports

+---

+### Create a CLI

+* `from argparse import ArgumentParser`

+1. Initialise an `Argumentparser`
+1. Add an argument with a long name, flag and a help message.
+1. `required` argument flag
+1. `default` argument